Intellectual Property Enforcement in India

 Before Copyright Registry- Administrative Remedy

-Registrar of Copyright has the power to ban import of infringing copies into India and delivery of infringing copies of copyright work confiscated earlier from infringer to the owner of the copyright on an application made by the owner of copyright or his duly authorized agent.
+copies of copyright work confiscated earlier from infringer to the owner of the copyright on an application made by the

 Before Courts- Civil Remedy